The role of the chief financial officer (CFO) continues to evolve so much that the CFO of tomorrow could require a whole new set of skills.

 “Their expanding sphere of influence puts CFOs in an ideal position to drive the company's direction.
 Doing so effectively means these CFOs need to be more than accountants.
 In fact, the CFO of tomorrow may not even come from an accounting background,” Goss says.

-With this in mind, Goss has compiled a list of four key skills required by tomorrow’s CFO:
+With this in mind, Goss has compiled a list of four key skills required by tomorrow's CFO:1.
+IT and technology

 "CFOs are no longer brought into purchasing decisions at the end to approve the expenditure.